vruusmann/blog/_posts/2022-05-06-sklearn_prediction_postprocessing.md

 ```

 Child transformers cannot see the incoming `X` dataset.
-A data matrix may expand or contract during feature pre-processing in unforeseen ways, so it would be very difficult to match a specific feature column or condition during prediction post-processing.
+A data matrix may expand or contract during data pre-processing in unforeseen ways, so it would be very difficult to match a specific feature column or condition during prediction post-processing.
 If a business decision is a function of both model input and output, then it still needs to be coded manually.

 There is no limit to child transformer's complexity, except that it cannot encapsulate a full-blown model.